15 Best SOPs for Your Small Business (Created with Google Sheets)

 What are Standard Operating Procedures (SOPs)?

 So, what exactly are these SOPs that everyone's talking about?
-It stands for Standard Operating Procedure and think of it as your business's playbook.
-It's a detailed, step-by-step guide on how to perform specific tasks or processes within your business.
+It stands for Standard Operating Procedure.

 Why Are SOPs Important?